-These are almost small play centres in some cases, all fenced so that, as a parent, you can have your own private time meanwhile the kids have fun.
+These are almost small play centres in some cases, that are all fenced so that, as a parent, you can have your own time meanwhile the kids have fun.

 The beach itself is nice however on the small size.
 I see the beach as complementing the swimming pool of the resort more than a reason to go to Pernera.

 The most beautiful thing about Pernera is the awesome coastal walk that goes as far as Protaras.
 On the way, you can stop in one of the many bars/restaurants with jumping castles or book a 2 hours boat trip along the coast.